- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular disk health monitoring and analysis provide valuable insights into the condition of your NAS disks, allowing you to take preventive measures, maintain data integrity, and minimize the risk of potential data loss.

-Although NAS N7700SAS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N7700SAS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -